The Fleishhacker Foundation was established in 1947 to improve the quality of life in the San Francisco Bay Area.

 Advancing Social Justice

-The Foundation has a long history of directing resources and attention toward people and groups that have been historically marginalized and denied access to opportunity.
-Building on this important tradition, the Foundation recently launched a new social justice initiative that currently supports Bay Area organizations offering programming and services for LGBTQ+ youth, particularly those experiencing separation from their families of origin, lack of shelter, or housing insecurity.
+The Foundation has a long history of directing resources and attention toward people and groups who have been historically marginalized and denied access to opportunity.
+Building on this important tradition, the Foundation’s Social Justice Program supports two initiatives: food justice and LGBTQ+ youth services.
+The Food Justice Initiative supports Bay Area organizations working to address the root causes of food inequity and improve access to healthy, affordable food.
+The LGBTQ+ Youth Initiative supports Bay Area organizations that provide caring and responsive services for LGBTQ+ youth, particularly those experiencing separation from their families of origin, lack of shelter, or housing insecurity.

 Image: Lavender Phoenix, San Francisco, CA